joheee/AwsIAM/readme.md

 ## What this does

 Users are placed into groups.
 Each group has one AWS managed policy attached.
-Users inherit permissions from their group — not from policies assigned directly to them.
+Users inherit permissions from their group, not from policies assigned directly to them.

 There are three roles: